Helping every child conquer maths

 Calm and inclusive by design

 Many children with SEN or maths anxiety struggle with overstimulating apps.
 Our screens are simple, paced, and distraction‑free - built to reduce pressure and support focus.
+We take away the pressure of needing to read offering audio for each question, and for each element in the guidance.

 Evidence for schools